janosh/pymatgen-2-paper/paper/main.typ

 Special thanks to the broader open-source scientific computing community for their invaluable tools and libraries, especially NumFocus and their efforts around `numpy` @harris_array_2020, `pandas` @mckinney_data_2010 @team_pandasdev_2025 and `matplotlib` @hunter_matplotlib_2007, all of which #pmg heavily relies on.

-ChatGPT was used to improve the language.
+ChatGPT was used to improve the language and to make additional literature queries.
+Everything was checked carefully afterwards.

 #bibliography("refs.bib", style: "ieee")